 This is a time to seek forgiveness or direction or resolve to make changes in your life.

 - Beginning with the new year, how do you want to live your life differently from this past year?

 - What current patterns or rhythms in your life do you want to keep?

 - Is there anything God has asked you to do that you’ve left undone this year?
 How might you resolve to live in obedience to him this coming year?

 - What do you desire your relationship with Jesus to look like next year at this time?
-How do you hope for your relationship with him to influence your relationship with others?
+How do you hope your relationship with him will influence your relationship with others?